NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 will be removed as well and the publisher will no longer be allowed to publish.

-Note that you can do this without the publisher's knowledge, nor consent, even for embedded krill CAs.
+Note that you can do this without the publisher's knowledge, nor consent, even for embedded Krill CAs.
 With great power comes great responsibility..
-That said, you can always add a publisher again (also embedded publishers), and once a publisher can connect to your repository again, it should be able to figure out that it needs to re-publish all its content (krill CAs will always check for this).
+That said, you can always add a publisher again (also embedded publishers), and once a publisher can connect to your repository again, it should be able to figure out that it needs to re-publish all its content (Krill CAs will always check for this).

 You can remove a CA using the following command: